receptron/graphai/packages/graphai/README.template.md

 After the completion of all of instances, the mapAgent returns an array of results, just like the map function of JavaScript.

-The following graph will generate the same result (an array of answers) as the sample graph for the *loop*, but three queries will be issued concurretly.
+The following graph will generate the same result (an array of answers) as the sample graph for the *loop*, but three queries will be issued concurrently.

 ```YAML
 ${packages/samples/src/simple/map_people.yaml}